Blagdon: Geography

 The village is located on the northern edge of the Mendip Hills on the A368, overlooking Blagdon Lake.
 The headquarters of the dairy company Yeo Valley Organic is located in the village.

 When describing Blagdon the names of the three former separate settlements that merged to form Blagdon are usually used: West End, East End, and Street End.

-The West End has much of the facilities and services of Blagdon, including its Fire station, Village Shop and Post Office, Butcher, Body & Soul Beauty Salon, Doll's House Shop (Cobblers Collectables), Haircuts shop, clothes shop and coffee parlour, The Mead and Children's Play area, tennis courts and football and rugby union pitches.
-In the East End there is Blagdon Primary School and the former Blagdon Police Station.

-As of March 2010, Blagdon has three pubs open for business: the Seymour Arms. the New Inn, and the Queen Adelaide.
-(The former Live and Let Live has been demolished and turned into social housing and the new road serving the housing is named Baynard Close after the Lord of the Manor of Blagdon who founded the forerunner of the current village school in 1687.
-Additionally, the Village Club has a bar and is a social centre.
+The new road serving the housing is named Baynard Close after the Lord of the Manor of Blagdon who founded the forerunner of the current village school in 1687.
 The New Inn is a Grade II listed building.

 Demographics

 According to the 2001 Census, the Blagdon and Churchill Ward had 1,423 residents, living in 594 households, with an average age of 41.9 years.
 Of these 75% of residents described their health as 'good', 19% of 16- to 74-year-olds had no qualifications; and the area had an unemployment rate of 1.2% of all economically active people aged 16–74.
 In the Index of Multiple Deprivation 2004, it was ranked at 24,228 out of 32,482 wards in England, where 1 was the most deprived LSOA and 32,482 the least deprived.
 The 2011 Census highlights that the population had dropped to 1,116 within 737 hectares of land.
 938 of these people were of working age and 155 had no qualifications.